TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ## Using this Guide

-There are two ways of using those German Custom Formats, with and without TRaSH Guide's original, international/english based group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
+There are two ways of using those German Custom Formats, with and without TRaSH Guide's original international/english based group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
-In this Guide we focus on the first way and thus include the custom formats from TRaSH Guide's original.
-These Custom Formats are recommended if you prefer German Dual Language releases but will also want download original/English audio if no German Dual Language is available (yet).
+In this Guide we focus on the combining both languages and thus include the custom formats from TRaSH Guide's original.
+These Custom Formats are recommended if you prefer German Dual Language releases but also want to download original/English audio if no German Dual Language is available (yet).
 This ensures that the original/English release will also be of the best quality possible.

 ---